knewplay/course-vex-vrc-in-c/session3.md

 ## Demo

-* Let's use loops to print integers from 1 to 10.
+* Let's use both `while` and `for` loops to print integers from 1 to 10.
-* In the PROS opcontrol() function, we can use a loop to have the robot move its motors.
+* In the PROS `opcontrol()` function, we can use a loop to have the robot move its motors.
 Let's see how it's done.

 ---